 Multiple cores in gaming

-It is advisable to get more cores if gaming is what you are using your pc or laptop for as video games are highly dependent on the graphics to look visually pleasing, and a multiple-core processor facilitates it.
+It is advisable to get more cores if gaming is what you are using your pc or laptop for conferencing video call or games are highly dependent on the graphics to look visually pleasing, and a multiple-core processor facilitates it.

 Multiple cores in video and audio editing